mosip/documentation/docs/registration-client.md

 ## Registration Client functionality

 Registration Client collects the demographic and biometric details of a resident at the registration centers and sends the data to the Registration Processor for generating the UIN.
+Below are some of the features associated with the Registration Client:

 ### Functional features
 *	Registering an individual for ID issuance